RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 # vui-ad-hoc-alexa-recognizer

 npm module that provides VUI (voice user interface) special ad-hoc recognizer designed to parse raw text from the user and map it to the Alexa intents.
+If you already have an Alexa skill and would like to duplicate it in Cortana or Google assistant, this module makes it really easy.
+Many skills can be converted in less than an hour.
+If you don't already have an Alexa skill - don't worry, you can still easily use this module, you will simply need to create the required intents, utterances, and custom slot value files (equivalent of which you'd have to do anyway).
 It uses the two files (intents and utterances) that are used to configure Alexa skills.
 This allows easy "middleware" implementation that can be placed between a Cortana or Google assistant skill and the Alexa backend.
+If you have custom slots and you want to use exact or SoundEx matches on those slots, then you would also need file(s) listing these values.
+Supports many Alexa features - built in intents, major built in slot types - as well as "extra" features, such as the ability to match any value or SoundEx compatible value.
 Additional configuration can be added through config file.
 This can be used either by itself or as part of other vui-xxx projects.

 # Repository